Fosome/garb/README.md

 Metrics & Dimensions
 --------------------

-  **Metrics and Dimensions are very complex because of the ways in which the can and cannot be combined.**
+  **Metrics and Dimensions are very complex because of the ways in which they can and cannot be combined.**

   I suggest reading the google documentation to familiarize yourself with this.

   http://code.google.com/apis/analytics/docs/gdata/gdataReferenceDimensionsMetrics.html#bounceRate

-  When you've returned, you can pass the appropriate combinations (up to 50 metrics and 2 dimenstions) to garb, as an array, of symbols.
-Or you can simply push a symbol into the array.
+  When you've returned, you can pass the appropriate combinations to Garb, as symbols.

 Filtering
 ---------